Table of Contents

 Complex Frame Shapes & Super Smooth Welds

-KOGA have gone for larger diameter triple-butted aluminium tubes to maximise the frame stiffness and strength, without adding too much weight.
+KOGA have used multiple new frame-building technologies to maximise the stiffness and strength of the frame – without adding too much weight.

 Everything is held together with glassy-looking super smooth welds.
 A very impressive detail.